nim-lang/website/jekyll/_posts/2021-01-25-this-month-with-nim.md

 If you care to check it out you can look [here.](https://github.com/GaryM-exkage/GDGW-Maverick-Bot)

-### Want to see your project here next month?
+## Want to see your project here next month?

-[Follow this](https://github.com/beef331/website) to add your project to the next month's blog post.
+[Follow these instructions](https://github.com/beef331/website) to add your project to the next month's blog post.